RobertWojciechowski/RobertWojciechowski.github.io/_pages/about.md

 I am a PhD candidate in Economics at Universitat Pompeu Fabra (UPF) and Barcelona School of Economics (BSE).
 My  advisors are [Prof. Christian Brownlees](https://ctbrownlees.github.io/) and [Prof. Andrea Caggese](https://andreacaggese.weebly.com/).

 My research lies at the intersection of econometrics and macroeconomics, with a focus on developing and applying causal inference methods to macroeconomic questions.
-I specialize in the potential outcomes framework, quantile regression, local projections, and difference-in-differences.
+I specialise in the potential outcomes framework, quantile regression, local projections, and difference-in-differences.
 My work explores topics such as growth-at-risk, firm dynamics, and public policy evaluation.